Symptoms of neurological changes often vary, but may include sensory, motor, behavioural, cognitive or visual symptoms (Shahrokhi & Asuncion 2023).

 Assessing Level of Consciousness

-An individual’s level of consciousness may deteriorate for a number of different reasons, including head injuries, increased intracranial pressure, haemorrhage, or lesions and tumours.
+An individual’s level of consciousness may deteriorate for a number of different reasons, including head injuries, increased intracranial pressure, haemorrhage, lesions or tumours.

 Determining a patient’s level of consciousness may be easy or difficult, depending on the individual you are assessing.